marijnh/Eloquent-JavaScript/04_data.md

 {{index "optional chaining", "period character"}}

-When you aren't sure whether a given value produces an object but still want to read a property from it when it does, you can use a variant of the dot notation: `object?.property`.
+When you aren't sure whether a given value produces an object, but still want to read a property from it when it does, you can use a variant of the dot notation: `object?.property`.

 ```
 function city(object) {